haiwera-silk-cd/magento-devdocs/guides/v2.1/install-gde/install/verify.md

 <h2 id="instgde-verify-admin">Verify the Magento Admin</h2>

-Go to the {% glossarytooltip 18b930cf-09cc-47c9-a5e5-905f86c43f81 %}Magento管理面板{% endglossarytooltip %} in a web browser.
-For example, if your Magento installation base URL is `http://www.example.com`, and the Admin URI is `admin_au1nT`, enter `http://www.example.com/admin_au1nT` in your browser's address or location bar.
+Go to the {% glossarytooltip 18b930cf-09cc-47c9-a5e5-905f86c43f81 %}Magento管理面板{% endglossarytooltip %} in a web browser. 例如， if your Magento installation base URL is `http://www.example.com`, and the Admin URI is `admin_au1nT`, enter `http://www.example.com/admin_au1nT` in your browser's address or location bar.

 (The {% glossarytooltip 29ddb393-ca22-4df9-a8d4-0024d75739b1 %}Admin{% endglossarytooltip %} URI is specified by the value of the `backend-frontname` installation parameter.)